Healthy Smiles Healthy Hearts™ Recognition Program

 The American Heart Association’s Healthy Smiles, Healthy Hearts™ initiative, in collaboration with Delta Dental, aims to improve health and well-being by helping dental care teams, primary care teams and patients to better understand and address the connection between oral and cardiovascular health.

 The Ready, Set, Go Implementation Guide was created to facilitate quality integration of blood pressure screen and refer into oral health practices.
-Once quality implementation is complete, our Healthy Smiles, Healthy Hearts Recognition program will acknowledge Heart Health Champions annually for their implementation and dedication to quality blood pressure screen and refer processes in oral health settings.
+Once quality implementation is complete, our Healthy Smiles, Healthy Hearts Recognition program will acknowledge participating sites annually for their implementation and dedication to quality blood pressure screen and refer processes in oral health settings.

-Healthy Smiles, Healthy Hearts is creating an implementation guide for dental professionals to implement and execute a quality-focused blood pressure screen and refer process and will be available soon to review and integrate into your workflow.
-Begin your quality journey toward becoming a Heart Health Champion by downloading the new Quick Guide!
+Healthy Smiles, Healthy Hearts has created an implementation guide to assist dental professionals in the implementation of a quality-focused blood pressure screen and refer process as part of their workflows.
+Begin your quality journey toward becoming a participating Healthy Smiles, Health Hearts site by downloading the new Implementation Guide and Quick Guide!

 Quality Improvement photo